 When the child begins to receive homework assignments, parents can help by

 As the school years progress, parents need to consider their child's needs when selecting extracurricular activities.
 Many children thrive when offered the opportunity to participate in team sports or learn a musical instrument.
 These activities may also provide a venue for improving social skills.
-On the other hand, some children become stressed if they are over-scheduled and expected to participate in too many activities.
+On the other hand, some children become stressed if they are over-scheduled and are expected to participate in too many activities.
 Children need to be encouraged and supported in their extracurricular activities without having unrealistic expectations placed on them.